 Having one C. difficile infection increases your chance of having another one, and the risk continues to increase with each infection.

-Complications of C. difficile infections include:
+Complications of C. difficile infection include:

 - Dehydration.
 Severe diarrhea can lead to a significant loss of fluids and electrolytes.
 This makes it difficult for your body to function normally and can cause blood pressure to drop to dangerously low levels.